-Only when we are all effectively all working in this way will we truly achieve sustainability.
+Make sure you cherish your colleagues, not only in engineering, but architecture, planning and the stakeholders that will benefit.
+These are the people that will help influence and champion the opportunities you can bring to the table.
+Only when you are effectively all working together this way will we truly achieve sustainability and livability in climate change.
 I look forward to crossing paths with you and the projects that are your successes.

-Lisa A. Prime, MCIP RPP LEED AP
+Lisa A. Prime, MCIP RPP